shafiraeffa98-maker/Crying-in-a-good-purpose-/README.md

 Speaks Revenue
 - `research/linkedin-posts/`: “I run a survey research program at [company], and I’m wondering if you do any original research consulting.”

+# Erin balsa
 I could have said, “Nah, I only do soup-to-nuts Believable Research projects.
 Byeee!”
 - `research/youtube-transcripts/`: Deep-dive technical tutorials.
-# Erin balsa
+# Marie-Aurelie RigodinMarie-Aurelie Rigodin
 Will we still need humans when AI takes over?

 “Not for most things” says Bill Gates.

 For SaaS businesses this is less a threat and more the biggest opportunity yet.

-# Marie-Aurelie RigodinMarie-Aurelie Rigodin
+# Noor Gupta
 Kylie launched at the exact moment when an entire generation craved a new face.

 The $29 lip kit sold a dream, not a product.
-# Noor Gupta

 - `research/youtube-transcripts/`:
 # Business is Hard Until You Build These Systems
 make efficiency create the optimal result

+# From Overwhelmed To Organized: Smarter B2B Marketing
+Smart aswell as your mindfull

+# How to Get Your SaaS Pricing Structure Right
+Tidiest better

+# This is how B2B SaaS founders lose the MOST money (after scaling 100+ startups)
+Dude, bigger better they say

+# EP01: Your Roadmap to Meaningful Online Marketing
+5.0 bby!

+# Harvard i-lab | How Are You Going to Make Money?
+I make money, I exist.
+How about I'm happy making money ?

+# Your Life as Every Rank in a Tech Startup
+Maybe comparison works better understanding

+- `redline/narrativematters/`:

 ## Setup
 - **Tooling**: Claude Code (for summarizing transcripts), Supadata API (for YouTube).